peteroupc/html3dutil/doc/tutorial-colors.md

 An HSL color is a color represented in the Hue-Saturation-Lightness color space.
 Here&#8217;s what each component means in detail.

 * **Hue** ranges from 0 to 360 degrees.
-Each angle on the color wheel stands for a different hue:
+Each angle on the color wheel (which looks more like a hexagon than like a circle in HLS) stands for a different hue:

     * Reds have hue 0 (say, 12 o&#8217;clock);
     * Yellows have hue 60 (2 o&#8217;clock);